PapuBuntu/NobleFates-PapuAndSatoru-PrisonAndCruelty/README.md

 This mod is compatible with old saves.
 Remove old Prison mod folder and replace with new when updating.

 Art by Papu Buntu, code by Satoru.

-### Download: <a href="https://github.com/PapuBuntu/NobleFates-PapuAndSatory-PrisonAndCruelty/raw/main/Prison.7z">Prison and Cruelty</a>

 <br>
 <br>